dmartinalbo/image-matching/README.md

 ```

 ##### Parameters:
-- `-t template_names`: List of template images
+- `-t template_names`: List of template images.
+If several templates are provided, the program will classify each query as a template, providing the posterior probability.
+Successive steps will be performed assuming that the query image is similar to the chosen template.
 - `-q query_names`: List of query images

 ##### Optionals:
 - `-o output_path`: Output directory
 - `-c bounding_boxes`: Bounding boxes to crop.
 The format is "WxH+X+Y".
-If no bounding box is provided the whole image will be saved.
+If no bounding box is provided (or more than one template is provided) the whole image will be saved.
 - `-v`: Increase output verbosity
-- `-p`: Use only if the image is scanned or photocopied, do not with photos!
-This parameter transforms the homography to a 2D affine transformation.
+- `-p`: Use only if the image is scanned or photocopied.
+Do not use with images captured with a camera.
+This parameter transforms the 3D homography to a 2D affine transformation.
 - `--matches`: Shows the matching result and the good matches

 ## Example